It's a New Day in Public Health.

 State Systemic Improvement Plan (SSIP)

 Early Intervention programs nationally are required to develop a State Systemic Improvement Plan (SSIP).
-This is a multi-year plan that began July 2013 and will continue through June 2019.
 The purpose of the Florida Early Steps SSIP plan is to implement effective, sustainable policies and practices at the state and local levels to positively impact social-emotional development for infants and toddlers with disabilities ages 0 to 36 months.

 Early Steps State Systemic Improvement Plan